matiasWanntorp/sieve-doc/docs/source/parameters.rst

 Absolute path of the CAT taxonomy database or custom taxonomy database.
 For CAT_prepare database path for ``2021-01-07_taxonomy/``

+``--f`` (default: 0.5)

+Minimum fraction classification support, on precision, fraction of classified sequences, sensitivity, and taxonomic rank of classification.

 Run options
 -----------